 It is said that Leonard was originally a child of royalty and that his sorcery and sword technique were the training for that.

-Certainly, that lightly dirtied tunic is a nobleman’s military wear decorated with gold thread embroidery.
+Certainly, that lightly dirtied upper garb is a nobleman’s military uniform decorated with gold thread embroidery.

 Indeed, the woman’s necessity yet total absence from the record is telling.
 Who better to drive Yhorm to borderline suicidal anger and grief than a woman he loved enough to have bear his child, likely the sole woman in his entire kingdom to look at him without fear or reservation?
 They would be an odd pair, assuming that she didn’t suffer from his same condition, but again, they wouldn’t be the first couple to have produced offspring in spite of the potential size issue.
 In that case, what finally convinced the giant to take the first step out of Wolnir’s shadow probably wasn’t hate, but love.
 It was the promise of a life with this woman that made him accept protecting her nation.
 She was why he put up with the insincere addresses.
 She gave the lonely king belonging.
 The game’s silence on such an integral character is thus an admission to her ultimate fate.
 She was long out of the picture by the time her country fell to ruin, much like the case with Gwyn’s queen in DS1.